-Why don’t luxury hotels apply revenue?
+Why don’t luxury hotels implement revenue management?

-Wrong fears and beliefs prevail
+Wrong fears and beliefs take over

 But I assure you that…